agyn-ub/minority_rule/test.md

 - **Double commit**: Try committing twice (should fail)

 ### Scenario 4: Authorization Testing
-**Setup**: Game created by six-account, other players try to schedule deadlines **Test unauthorized scheduling**:
+**Setup**: Game created by seven-account, other players try to schedule deadlines **Test unauthorized scheduling**:
 ```bash
 # This will FAIL - only creator can schedule deadlines